Prospecting and setting appointments via cold call is not easy. But learn to overcome these objections, and you'll instantly find more success in it.

 He knew that this was just the first of three common cold calling objections.
 He persisted and, as a result, he got our client on the prospect's radar screen and ended up winning a major deal.

-If your initial attempt to capture attention and create interest on a cold call doesn’t work, don’t just wilt!
-It’s easy to say “okay” and just move on, but, then again, it’s easy to fail at cold calling.
+If your initial attempt to capture attention and create interest on a cold call doesn’t work, don't just wilt!
+It’s easy to say "okay" and just move on, but, then again, it's easy to fail at cold calling.
+(To not fail, you can start by using one of our proven cold calling scripts.)

 All is not lost.
 You can overcome common objections and make saves.